thenfour/digifujam/readme.md

 ### The site doesn't work, what's up?

-- Firefox does not support midi.
-It will work as a spectator, but not as a performer.
+- Firefox does not support midi (yet).
+It will work as a spectator, but it won't detect your MIDI devices.
 - I test on Chrome, and a bit on Edge.

-This is a labor of love and cobbled together, so please expect problems unless you're on Chrome.
+This is a labor of love and cobbled together, so please expect some bugs.
+I would love to hear about them though!
+Feel free to submit a github issue.

 ### How do you start jamming?

-You must be using a MIDI-compatible browser (Chrome or Edge on Windows / Mac), and have a midi device connected.
 Just click an instrument to start playing.
-If this doesn't work, please tell someone on our [Discord](https://discord.gg/kkf9gQfKAd).
+The step sequencer can be used by anyone, but to use a MIDI keyboard you'll need to be on Chrome or Edge.
+If this doesn't work, please tell someone on our [Discord](https://discord.gg/kkf9gQfKAd) or submit a github issue.

 ### Where is the server located?